muliyangm/WeightReg/README.md

 ## How to use

-The training and evaluation processes are wrapped up as a demo.
+The training and the evaluation processes are wrapped up as a demo.
 Just run DEMO.m and you will get instant output.

 ## Citation